Baluthegoat/Baluthegoat.github.io/_posts/unit1.md

 ### Topic : Introduction to Cyper security
 ---

-There are two fields of cyper security:
+There are two fields of cyper security;
 1/ Offensive Security.
 2/ Defensive Security.